 Unlike when NAFTA went into effect over two decades ago, digital trade and intellectual property are now key drivers of sustained economic growth.
 The USMCA creates best-in-class rules to foster growth in the digital economy.
-It also secures stronger protections for intellectual property and includes strong enforcement tools to guard against counterfeiting and piracy.
+It also includes strong enforcement tools to guard against counterfeiting and piracy.

 Numbers to know:

 $1.4 trillion.
 Trade between the U.S. and Canada and Mexico reached $1.4 trillion in 2018, amounting to $3.8 billion daily.